hsyl20/haskus-website/pages/home.rst

    :target: /arduino
    :class: icon

-.. |system_text| replace:: Haskus system is a new framework that we are developing to
+.. |system_text| replace:: Haskus system is a framework that we are developing to
     perform system programming with only Haskell and the Linux kernel (the framework was previously called ViperVM).